 2. Reduce sugar – yes, I know, you’ve heard it all before.
 But did you know there’s a link between high blood glucose levels and cognitive decline?
 One study found blood glucose was abnormally raised ten years before people with cognitive decline were diagnosed.
 We’re talking about long-term health here, but watching sugar intake is also crucial in the short term: sugar highs and lows can mean highs and lows for the brain’s fuel supply.
 If you want clear thinking, you would do better running your brain on non-sugar foods.
 Think unprocessed meat, fish, nuts, eggs, olives, avocado and some daily doses of green and coloured veg.

 3. Tackle stress – short, sharp stress can make us stronger.
 Chronic, unremitting stress = inflammation, subpar health, subpar brain function.
 What can you do to handle stress better?
 Are you fitting in your down time?
 Frazzled is not how we want our brain to be.

 4. Use your brain – crosswords, sudoku, writing, reading, theatre, concerts, debates, singing, learning, playing an instrument.
 What could you do that’s new, to keep your brain on its toes?

 5. Don’t skimp on sleep – if you regularly ride the second-wind at bedtime instead of turning in, you are abusing an age-old mechanism we have as humans that was designed to wake us up to run away from danger.
 Focus on how to wind down instead – a novel, a bath?
 Don’t borrow time from your sleep time – the debt will catch up on you and your brain will be in the line of fire.

 Simple?
 Not so simple?
+Do you ever suffer brain fog?
 What action can you take right now to give your brain a helping hand?